minute thoughts 2.15.16

 5. My family had Chinese New Year dinner and a Super Bowl (okay, Super Bowl commercial) party last weekend.
 That means dumplings, sticky rice, and sponge cake one day, and BBQ ribs the next.
 If there exists a more perfect example of what it means to be “Chinese-American,” I haven't found it yet.

 6. There's so much controversy over Beyoncé's Super Bowl performance, and it's kind of ridiculous.
-I don't know why people interpret her "Formation" video to be anti-white rather than pro-black.
+I don't know why people interpret her “Formation” video to be anti-white rather than pro-black (edit: I've since been educated on the existence of white fragility).
 Even though they're not necessarily mutually exclusive, it has to be said that a statement of cultural pride is not an attack on whiteness or a statement against law enforcement.
 Artistic expression in a society that consistently and systematically oppresses them is not a crime, and if it were any other race, it wouldn't be treated such a polarizing issue.
-One blogger on Medium published a very provocative and eloquent piece called Formation Doesn't Include Me—And That's Just Fine, in which she stated: "It's time for us to stop singing along—to Formation, to Kendrick Lamar's Alright, to any song that has the n-word or celebrates blackness in a way we will never understand.
-Our ancestors signed away that right when they signed their names to contracts that said they owned human beings or signed tabs in restaurants that didn't allow 'colored people.'"
+One blogger on Medium published a very provocative and eloquent piece called Formation Doesn't Include Me—And That's Just Fine, in which she stated: “It's time for us to stop singing along—to Formation, to Kendrick Lamar's Alright, to any song that has the n-word or celebrates blackness in a way we will never understand.
+Our ancestors signed away that right when they signed their names to contracts that said they owned human beings or signed tabs in restaurants that didn't allow ‘colored people.’”
 She addressed what many other white people refuse to—that starting a conversation about blackness begins with the acknowledgement of whiteness and white privilege.

 7. We've been having really gorgeous weather lately and it's kind of amusing because there's been a high volume of people at the gym lately trying to get beach-body ready in February.